Ramblurr/ts-enum-tools/README.md

 }
 ```

-Get function that accepts a String and returns a set of tools.
-The same variations that are available on
+Get a wrapper function that accepts a String and returns a set of tools.
+The same variations
-number enum types also apply to string types.
+for the factory method that are available on number enum types also apply to string types.

 ```
 var abStrFunc = EnumStringsType<AbStrings, AbStringsMap>(AbStrings, "abStrProp");